Mexican Federal Highway 95: History

 The oldest reference to a road between Mexico City and Acapulco date to 1531, when Hernán Cortés ordered the construction of a passage in order to move supplies between the capital and the coastal city.
 It was converted into a more solid road and received the name Road to Asia due to the passage of wares along it.

 In early 1920 Juan R. Escudero, who was originally from Acapulco, asked President Álvaro Obregón to expedite the construction of the road, Escudero offering a group of his men to support the construction work.
 Obregón agreed and proceeded to improve the sections from Mexico City to Amacuzac and from Iguala to Chilpancingo.
 A year later, he improved the stretch that runs from Chilpancingo to the south towards Acapulco, and also began a better line of road north of Acapulco.

 After the murder of Escudero in late 1923, the emergence of the Huerta rebellion and pressure from the bourgeoisie in Acapulco, the work would be stopped again for a short period.
 Between 1924 and 1925, the work was restarted by Amadeo S. Vidales, who was appointed head of the Guerrero area, with the support of a group of 328 men, whose salaries he paid.

 Route

-Federal District
+Mexico City

 Federal Highway 95 begins in Mexico City at the end of the avenues Insurgentes and Viaducto Tlalpan.
 The road begins heading out towards the south for 6.6 kilometres, passing through the population center of San Andrés Totoltepec.
 The next 3.4 kilometres ascend the mountainous areas of the Yoyolica volcano, before passing through the population center of Los Angeles.
 The road continues south through the outskirts of the town of Parras which leads to Chichinautzin Microwave Station.
 Finally, it covers a stretch of 8.6 km to the town of El Capulin; in this section, it leaves the Federal District and into the state of Morelos.